-It’s fairly obvious that flammable liquids can burn, but in order to fully understand a fire hazard and the potential for danger you need to know (and understand) a chemical’s flammable range, auto-ignition temperatures, volatility and flashpoint.
+In order to fully understand a fire hazard and the potential for danger, you must know (and understand) a chemical’s flammable range, auto-ignition temperatures, volatility and flash point.
 You’ll find all this information on the Safety Data Sheet (SDS).

 IMPORTANT: All Dangerous Goods (including Class 3 Flammable Liquids) have mandatory labelling, transport and storage requirements specified by the Australian Dangerous Goods Code (ADG Code).

-IMPORTANT: When a container of flammable liquids is opened, vapours escape into the air.
-These flammable vapours are denser than air and can travel for hundreds of metres and still be capable of igniting and burning.
+FLASHBACK: When a container of flammable liquids is opened, vapours escape into the air.
+These flammable vapours are denser than air.
+They can travel for hundreds of metres and still be capable of igniting and burning.
 When a vapour trail ignites and burns, this is called a ‘flashback’.

-Storing flammable liquids in dedicated safety cabinets manufactured in accordance with Australia Standards will help prevent the temperature and concentration of the chemicals from reaching their auto-ignition and explosive range.
+Flammable liquids should be stored in dedicated safety cabinets which are manufactured in accordance with Australia Standards.
+By storing flammable liquids in a flammable cabinet, you’ll prevent the temperature and concentration of the chemical from reaching its auto-ignition and explosive range.

 - Auto-ignition - is the temperature at which the chemical will start to burn and sustain a fire without any ignition source.

 - Explosive range - is the temperature range (and concentration levels) where the chemical can explode.